Darksonn/ryhl.io/content/blog/actors-with-tokio/index.md

 are naturally parallel.

-A common use-case of actors is to assign the actor exclusive ownership of some resource, and then let other tasks access this resource indirectly by talking to the actor.
+A common use-case of actors is to assign the actor exclusive ownership of some resource you want to share, and then let other tasks access this resource indirectly by talking to the actor.
 For example, if you are implementing a chat server, you may spawn a task for each connection, and a master task that routes chat messages between the other tasks.
 This is useful because the master task can avoid having to deal with network IO, and the connection tasks can focus exclusively on dealing with network IO.

 ## The Recipe

 An actor is split into two parts: the task and the handle.
-The task is the separately spawned Tokio task that actually performs the duties of the actor, and the handle is a struct that allows you to communicate with the task.
+The task is the independently spawned Tokio task that actually performs the duties of the actor, and the handle is a struct that allows you to communicate with the task.

 Let's consider a simple actor.
 The actor internally stores a counter that is